A semiparametric generalized exponential regression model with a principled distance-based prior: Introduction

-The paper is structured as follows: Section [\ref{sec:GE}] delves into the GE distribution, thoroughly examining its properties.
-Section [\ref{sec:Explore}] discusses an exploratory data analysis that justifies our semiparametric GE model assumption for the wet-day precipitation data.
-In Section [\ref{sec:Regression}], we introduce the GE regression model.
-Proceeding to Section [\ref{sec:Prior specification}], we concentrate on delineating the prior specifications for the regression model, including introducing a principled distance-based prior for the shape parameter of the GE distribution.
-Bayesian parameter inference is addressed in Section [\ref{sec:Inference}].
-Section [\ref{sec:Simulation}] presents the outcomes of the simulation study, while Section [\ref{sec:Data_Application}] discusses the results obtained from our proposed model and some simpler alternatives.
-Finally, Section [\ref{sec:Conclusion}] summarizes our findings and contributions.
+The paper is structured as follows.
+Section \ref{sec:GE} delves into the necessary background about the GE distribution, thoroughly examining its properties.
+In Section \ref{sec:Regression}, we introduce the GE regression model.
+Proceeding to Section \ref{sec:Prior specification}, we concentrate on delineating the prior specifications for the regression model, including introducing a principled distance-based prior for the shape parameter of the GE distribution.
+Bayesian inference under small and large sample scenarios is addressed in Section \ref{sec:Inference}.
+Section \ref{sec:Simulation} presents the outcomes of the simulation study, while Section \ref{sec:Data_Application} discusses an exploratory data analysis that justifies our semiparametric GE model assumption for the wet-day precipitation data, followed by the results obtained from our proposed model and some simpler alternatives.
+Finally, Section \ref{sec:Conclusion} summarizes our findings and contributions.